 The national minimum wage and the national living wage

 An employer must pay their workers a minimum amount per hour as defined by law.
-This is called the national minimum wage (NMW).
-Workers aged 25 and over are entitled to the national living wage.
+The national minimum wage (NMW) applies to workers who are under the age of 25.

 Who is covered by the NMW?

 NMW applies to all workers, with certain exceptions such as: